honeybadger-io/reck/README.md

 If you've ever programmed in Ruby on Rails, you know that it prefers convention over configuration.
 We believe this approach works well as a design paradigm but falls down over time (just ask anyone who has maintained a Rails application since version 1).
-In order to remain competitive against newer high-level (and often concurrent) programming languages like Node and Elixir, Ruby needs a strong component-based framework which let's you use the *right* tool for the job.
+In order to remain competitive with newer high-level (and often concurrent) programming languages like Node and Elixir, Ruby needs a strong component-based framework which let's you use the *right* tool for the job.